 5 Pillars of OTT Video Streaming Platform

 Over-the-top video streaming is already the new routine.
 With entertainment being the main attraction, video streaming starts taking a more considerable consulting, learning, and communication pie.
-According to Tech Jury, the online live streaming industry has grown 99% between April 2019 and April 2020.
-The same report shows that the live streaming market will be worth over $70 billion by 2021.
+According to Tech Jury, the online live-streaming industry has grown by 99% between April 2019 and April 2020.
+The same report shows that the live-streaming market will be worth over $70 billion by 2021.

 All of the above-mentioned comes to prove that video streaming is growing exponentially.
-By all means, that the still ongoing COVID situation draws water to the mill of video streaming, and the current growth outperforms even the most optimistic predictions.
-A good example is Disney Plus that topped 100 million subscribers in only 16 months while hitting this milestone took Netflix 10 years.
+By all means, the still ongoing COVID situation draws water to the mill of video streaming, and the current growth outperforms even the most optimistic predictions.
+A good example is Disney Plus which topped 100 million subscribers in only 16 months, while hitting this milestone took Netflix 10 years.

 Critical success factors

 Apart from the environment and the current socio-economical situation that affect a streaming platform’s success, there are several other critical success factors (CSF).
 While we do not have much control over the first, we can control the latter.
 The five CSFs, according to Bianor, an OTT video streaming solutions developer, are:

 We will examine these five pillars of the OTT video streaming platform and discuss their primary elements in the following lines.

 Preparation is the initial part of the video streaming process.
 It includes media ingest and video processing, unified in a built-in content management engine.